observatorium/thanos-replicate/README.md

 This project allows replicating blocks of time-series data produced by [Thanos](https://thanos.io/) from one object storage bucket to another.

+**WARNING: This project is deprecated.
+This tool was moved to be official Thanos command: [thanos tools bucket replicate](https://thanos.io/components/tools.md/#bucket-replicate).
+Use the official one instead.**

 ## Usage

 To setup replication from one bucket to another use the [typical bucket specification](https://thanos.io/storage.md/#configuration) of Thanos.